 Trust legislation in Malta

 Malta follows the rules of the Hague Convention on the Law Applicable to Trust and their Recognition from 1984.
 Initially, Malta only allowed trusts for non-residents in offshore situations.
 However, in 1994, the Recognition of Trusts Act expanded this, making Malta a full-fledged trust jurisdiction.
 In 2014, Malta updated its trust laws to align with global changes.
-If you have questions about trust legislation in Malta, please get in touch with our company incorporation specialists in Malta
+If you have questions about trust legislation in Malta, please get in touch with our company incorporation specialists in Malta.
+You can also discover the following infographic on this topic:

 Trust instrument